Skip to main content

 Estradiol, the primary estrogen in both men and women, performs critical maintenance on the cardiovascular system.
 Its actions are multifaceted.
 It signals the endothelial cells, the delicate inner lining of your blood vessels, to produce nitric oxide.

-Nitric oxide is a potent vasodilator, meaning it relaxes and widens the blood vessels, which helps to maintain healthy and promote robust blood flow.
+Nitric oxide is a potent vasodilator, meaning it relaxes and widens the blood vessels, which helps to maintain healthy blood pressure and promote robust blood flow.
 This process is fundamental to delivering oxygen and nutrients to every tissue, including the heart muscle itself.

 Estradiol also contributes to a favorable lipid profile by influencing the liver’s production of cholesterol, typically helping to maintain higher levels of high-density lipoprotein (HDL), the “good” cholesterol, and lower levels of low-density lipoprotein (LDL), the “bad” cholesterol.
 Its anti-inflammatory properties further protect the blood vessel walls from the kind of chronic irritation that can lead to atherosclerotic plaque.